-Al Kontar, 37, had been living in Kuala Lumpur International Airport since March, after being denied entry to Cambodia.BANGKOK – Syrian refugee Hassan Al Kontar was arrested on Monday by Malaysian police for remaining in a “forbidden area” of Kuala Lumpur International Airport’s terminal two.
+Al Kontar, 37, had been living in Kuala Lumpur International Airport since March, after being denied entry to Cambodia.Bangkok, Thailand – Syrian refugee Hassan Al Kontar was arrested on Monday by Malaysian police for remaining in a “forbidden area” of Kuala Lumpur International Airport’s terminal two.

 Al Kontar, 37, had been living inside KLIA’s domestic transfer lounge since March, after being denied entry to Cambodia and sent back to Malaysia.